vermontgarcia/myemployees-mern-app/README.md

 ## The application also contains:

-User management module that allows **signup** and **login** providing Authentication and Authorizarion security.
+A User management module that allows **signup** and **login** providing Authentication and Authorizarion security.

-Finally the application displays in a simple **radar chart** the history of the check-ins over time displating the days of the week and the log activity recorded.
+A simple **radar chart** that displays the history of the check-ins over time displating the days of the week and the log activity recorded.

 ### Deployment

-To see the application running go to [My Employees APP](https://my-employees-2020.herokuapp.com/)
+To see the application up and running go to [My Employees APP](https://my-employees-2020.herokuapp.com/)